 If a veteran was exposed both to Agent Orange and asbestos while serving during the Vietnam War, which was the case for the majority of veterans, their chances of developing a terrible disease increase tremendously.
 Today, over 30% of veterans struggle with diseases caused by military asbestos exposure, as the military made use of enormous amounts of asbestos between 1920 and 1980, particularly the U.S. Navy.
 Nevertheless, it is important to know that if you are a veteran with a history of exposure to Agent Orange or asbestos and suffer from a related disease, you immediately qualify for compensation from the VA.
 Asbestos trust funds also offer compensation to veterans injured by military asbestos exposure and a lawyer whose main area of practice is toxic exposure cases will be able to provide you with the legal assistance you need to obtain the compensation you deserve for your physical and emotional suffering.
 Currently, there are 52,000 veterans who are receiving monthly compensation for the diseases they developed as a consequence of exposure to Agent Orange throughout the country.

-It is worthy of note that if you have a disease which is the result of exposure to Agent Orange, the VA does not require you to provide documents which support the causal relation between your diagnosis and exposure to the herbicide.
+It is worthy of note that if you have a disease which is the result of exposure to Agent Orange, the VA does not require you to provide documents that support the causal relation between your diagnosis and exposure to the herbicide.
 You will automatically become eligible for compensation if you have one of the following diseases and served during the Vietnam War: